BZKrisztian/Vizsgaremek_Frontend/src/documents/Milestones.md

 	- configuration => make a pipe that sorts based on update
 	- if a logged in, regular user tries to go to overseer through url, redirect to homepage instead of entry
 	- upon successful registration, aside from message the login button should appear
-	- create some css to blend in the custom color with the background a bit more
+	- create some css to blend in the custom colors of tasklists and tasks with the background a bit more
-	- button to hide all tasklists(+their tasks)
+	- button to hide all tasklists(so that they may gaze upon the background?)
 	- ability to choose wallpaper (homepage/overseer only, set only to local session for now, dont save setting to backend)
 	- better error handling -> comprehensive messsages for both devs and user
-	- Hungarian language support ( finish making the files )
+	- Hungarian language support ( finish making the files / rework json file structure / implement when all features are set )

 TETRIARY:
 	- save chosen language to backend